 Awards & grants

-The Statistical Society of Australia offers several awards to its members, honouring their contributions to the statistical community:
+The Statistical Society of Australia (SSA) offers several awards to its members, honouring their contributions to the statistical community:

 A gold medal, the Pitman Medal (named after E. J. G. Pitman), is awarded at most once annually, in recognition of outstanding achievement in, and contribution to, the discipline of Statistics.
 A list of Pitman Medal recipients is here.